chenlei-leng/chenlei-leng.github.io/_pages/about.md

 If you are excited about growing as an independent researcher in a supportive environment and contributing to advances at the frontiers of data science, I would be delighted to hear from you.
 Please send your **CV** and a **short research statement** to 📧 [chenlei.leng@gmail.com](mailto:chenlei.leng@gmail.com).
 Details on scholarships and admission procedures can be found on the [PolyU Graduate School](https://www.polyu.edu.hk/gs/) website.
 While I may not be able to reply to every message, I carefully review all applications and will reach out to those who are a strong fit.

+I may also have funding to host **postdoctoral fellows**.
+Please feel free to get in touch if you are interested.

 ---